kusl/MyAdventure/README.md

 - **"My progress bar isn't moving."** The business is probably not running.
 Click RUN once to start it; if it has a manager, it should auto-restart on the next cycle.
 - **"I have a manager but I'm not earning anything."** You need to own at least one unit *and* the business must be running.
 Click RUN once to kick it off; the manager handles every cycle after that.
 - **"I closed the game for 8 hours and earned barely anything."** Check that your most profitable businesses had managers.
 Offline earnings ignore unmanaged businesses entirely.
 - **"The numbers are getting weird (Qa, Sx, O, N, D)."** Those are abbreviations for quadrillion, sextillion, octillion, nonillion, decillion.
-The formatter handles up to about $10³³.
-If you blow past that, the display falls back to plain decimal — you've broken the game in the most beautiful way.
+The formatter handles up to 10³⁶ with suffixes; past that it switches to scientific notation with Unicode superscript exponents (`7.53 × 10⁴⁰`).
+You have not broken the game — this is the intended display for very large values.
+- **"My cash was stuck at 1e200 in an old version."** That was a real bug — the old `double`-based engine silently capped at 1e200.
+The fix was the BigDouble migration.
+If you have an old save from before that migration, simply open it in the new build: the database migration runs automatically and your progress is preserved.

 ### Honest expectations